 But it’s a flawed novel.
 It’s not a masterpiece like Assassin’s Apprentice or The Eye of the World that will appeal to everyone.
 Instead, it’s an breath-taking experiment in fantasy – perhaps along the same line of power as R. Scott Bakker’s The Darkness That Comes Before, which we’re reading at the moment – that experienced fantasy readers will want to add to their collection and ponder deep into the night.

 Erikson deserves his reputation.
 But there’s a reason that reputation has remained relatively confined to hardcore fantasy fans.
-If you’re reading Keeping the Door, you’re likely one of them.
+If you’re reading this site, you’re likely one of them.
 So go and buy a dog-eared copy of Gardens of the Moon and enjoy the glorious mess that it is.